mpfr/pftbld/README.md

 --> configuration has changes, not touching /etc/pftbld
 ```

-The configuration directory needs to be removed manually, if no longer needed.
+Configuration and source directory need to be removed manually, if no longer needed.

 ```
-$ doas rm -rf /etc/pftbld
+$ doas rm -rf /etc/pftbld ~/pftbld-6.8-stable
 ```